Vorlent/BoostedMod/README.md

 So what count as real parallelism?
 Each micro instance of minecraft is supposed to run some part, not all of it, of the simulation in parallel.

 The best option is to run the Minecraft simulation partially.
-Entityies, Block entites are run on a single thread but we try to gather and pile up work that can be processed in parallel.
-Things like path finding can be rewritten so that entities request a path, and once all Entity.update etc finish, we have a pile of paths to compute in parallel.
+Entities, Block entities are run on a single thread, but we try to gather and pile up work that can be processed in parallel.
+Things like path finding can be rewritten so that entities request a path, and once all Entity.update, etc. finish, we have a pile of paths to compute in parallel.
-This possibly introduces one tick of delay and it has the obvious downside of requiring every entity class that touches path finding to be rewritten.
+This possibly introduces one tick of delay, and it has the obvious downside of requiring every entity class that touches path finding to be rewritten.

 # Roadblocks and potential problems even if everything goes well

 * The mod requires massive changes to the source code
-* Mojang changes the codebase and any stage of Boosted needs to be completely rewritten or becomes completely imposssible
+* Mojang changes the codebase and any stage of Boosted needs to be completely rewritten or becomes completely impossible
 * The mod may be incompatible with every other mod
 * Despite extreme care, subtle bugs will still occur (ordering, duping, delays, deadlock)